-APPROVED BEHAVIORAL EMERGENCY PROCEDURES For

-Students and Staff Care, Welfare, Safety and Security
+APPROVED BEHAVIORAL EMERGENCY PROCEDURES For Students and Staff Care, Welfare, Safety and Security

-A behavior emergency is the demonstration of a serious behavior problem which has not previously been observed and for which a Behavior Intervention Plan (BIP) has not been developed; or for which a previously designed behavior intervention is not effective or descalation procedures have not been effective.
+A behavior emergency is the demonstration of a serious behavior problem which has not previously been observed and for which a Behavior Intervention Plan (BIP) has not been developed; or for which a previously designed behavior intervention is not effective or de-escalation procedures have not been effective.

 - 1. Applies to unpredictable and spontaneous behavior.
 Aggressive behavior which is part of a student's regular pattern of behavior must be addressed in a BIP. - 2.
-Applies ONLY if less restrictive techniques are not successful e.g., if a student is throwing chairs, tables, and you are able to leave him/her alone and she/he calms down.
+Applies ONLY if less restrictive techniques are not successful e.g., if a student is throwing chairs and you are able to provide him/her with physical space and she/he does not stabilize.

 Only emergency procedures that have been approved by the SBCSELPA may be used.
 Only staff who have been trained in utilizing these procedures may implement them.
-Correct use of these procedures is taught in trainings offered by the SBCSELPA several times annually.
+Correct use of these procedures is taught in trainings offered by the SBCSELPA multiple times annually.